Tech Note 0015

-The ExpeDat file transfer application can be used to do much more than transfer files under end-user control.
+The ExpeDat file transfer software can be used to do much more than transfer files under end-user control.
 The light-weight command-line client and server applications are designed to easily interact with other software.
-This not only allows ExpeDat operations to be automated by other processes, but enables complex interactions between ExpeDat and other programs.
+This not only allows ExpeDat operations to be automated by other processes, but enables complex interactions between ExpeDat and other systems.
 All of this can be achieved without source-code level integration, allowing for fast, modular deployment.

 Below are the most common examples of how ExpeDat has been embedded and integrated with other software.
-Please note that many of these examples are fragmentary, so a strong familiarity with your operating system and general programming techniques is assumed.
-In particular, be aware of the varying need to escape or quote special characters which may have significance for the shell.
+Where code examples are shown, note that syntax may very depending on your platform.
+In particular, be aware of the varying need to escape or quote special characters in different shell environments.

 expedat://" URL scheme.
 See the Web Integration chapter of the ExpeDat documentation for details on this and other web integration functionality.

 servedat server can send or retrieve data using external programs without touching disk.
 This allows it to act as a gateway to any back-end data system such as cloud storage or databases, and perform real-time processing such as transcoding.
 Tasks such as listings, deletion, rename, and folder creation can be performed by an Object Handler, allowing you to create fully functional virtual filesystems out of any back-end data system.
 Object Handlers can execute automation scripts and perform such tasks as email notification, file relocation, or any other function.

-Access is defined by the server administrtor.
+Access is defined by the server administrator.
 Clients choose amongst available handlers and provide inputs such as query strings, supplemental credentials, or object names.
 Exit codes are passed all the way back to the client to ensure reliable automation and storage.

 See the servedat Object Handlers chapter of the ExpeDat documentation for details and examples.